Mathis003/LINFO1252-P1/README.md

 ### Project Objectives

 Welcome to the project repository for the LINFO1252 course at UCL, part of the Civil Engineering program in the field of computer science.
-The primary goal of the project was to analyze the performance of multithreaded solutions to these classical problems, shedding light on the effectiveness and efficiency of different synchronization mechanisms.
-The three chosen problems (the `Reader-Writer` problem, the `Dining Philosophers` problem, and the `Producer-Consumer` problem) are recognized challenges in concurrent programming, serving as benchmarks for evaluating the performance of synchronization primitives.
+The primary goal of the project was to analyze the performance of multithreaded solutions to three classical problems (the `Reader-Writer` problem, the `Dining Philosophers` problem, and the `Producer-Consumer` problem), shedding light on the effectiveness and efficiency of different synchronization mechanisms.
+The three chosen problems are recognized challenges in concurrent programming, serving as benchmarks for evaluating the performance of synchronization primitives.

 ### Project Details
 - **Grade and Feedback:** 20/20, with comments on Makefile and presentation.
-- **Course:** LINFO1252, UCL Engineering program, Computer Science track.
+- **Course:** LINFO1252, UCLouvain Engineering program, Computer Science track.

 ## Feedback
 The Makefile was functional but could have been simplified, the presentation lacked clarity in comparison graphs, and the analysis suggested more depth, especially regarding the expected curves and the plateau effect in reader/writer scenarios.